Letters from Harold Edward 'Pompey' Elliott to his family, July - October 1916 - Part 10

 we ought to have the old Germans well

-licked before he can get [[their supply
+licked before he can get them to reply

 our chickens before they are hatched for